mdavidson9/docs.balsamiq.com/content/confluence/server/mockups2/admin-guide.md

 If instead you bought an unlimited version of the plugin, everyone will be able to create and edit mockups.

-Using both Mockups for Confluence Server and Mockups for Jira Server?
-Please see [this article](https://support.balsamiq.com/plugins/atlassianldap/) as well.

 * * *

 ## Updating Instructions